monosource/radare2-explorations/intro/basics.md

 ## Looking through commands

-While learning radare2, you will iteratively consult the built in documentation to find commands which help you accomplish your specific needs, by appending a `?` after each combination of interest.
+While learning radare2, you will iteratively consult the built-in documentation to find commands which help you accomplish your specific needs, by appending a `?` after each combination of interest.
 For example:

 ```
 [0x004048c5]> a?